-Maytree works with governments at all levels, civil society and people with lived experience of poverty to improve the housing system and ensure everyone in Canada has a place to call home.
+Maytree works with civil society, people with lived experience of homelessness and housing need, and governments at all levels to improve the housing system and ensure everyone in Canada has a place to call home.

 Published on 25/06/2018